ibm-cloud-docs/openpages-cli-plugin/openpages_cli.md

 {: #ibmcloud-openpages-dump-options}

 `EXPORT_DIR`
 :   The full path to the directory where you want the exported file to be saved.
-The following files must also be in this directory:
+The `ObjectManager.properties` file must also be in this directory.
+If you want to use export filters, the `ObjectManagerExportFilters.xml` file must also be in this directory.
--  **`ObjectManager.properties`**
--  **`ObjectManagerExportFilters-Example.xml`**

 `FILE_PREFIX`
 :   The prefix to append to the output file.